-For Week 3 of the Children’s Art and Writing course, the children listened to three stories from the Dreamtime creation myths of Aboriginal culture: How the kangeroo got her pouch, Barramundi, (how the fish came to be in the waters), and a Kunwinjku Dreamtime Story of the long-necked turtle and the echidna, telling why they live in separate places.
-The children learnt about animals from Australia they had never heard of such as the wombat and the spiny anteater (echidna).
-They painted and drew their own images from the stories after looking at examples of aboriginal art for inspiration.
+For Week 3 of the Children’s Art and Writing course, the children listened to three stories from the Dreamtime creation myths of Aboriginal culture: How the kangeroo got her pouch, Barramundi, (how the fish came to be in the waters), and a Kunwinjku Dreamtime Story of the long-necked turtle and the echidna, telling why they live … More Stories from the Dreamtime

 For this five week course, we are sharing stories, poems and art from ancient cultures around the world.
 This week, we looked at Māori culture and the story of Maui the demi-god who pulls up Te Ika a Maui (known today as the North Island of New Zealand), with his magic fishing hook.
-The slashes and cuts made by his brothers fighting over the land were said to have created the many mountains and valleys of the North Island today.
+The slashes … More New Creative Course for Children

 I’m exhibiting a digital photo portrait ‘Matilda’ from my Mothers series of a remarkable woman in this exhibition, accompanied by a poem, ‘Goddess – My Mother with Parkinson’s who dreams vividly at night’, by Toni-Ann La-Crette.